nunopalomino/nunopalomino/README.md

 </div>

 <h2>📌  About me</h2>
-<p>Full-stack developer focused on Front-end, with over 4 years of experience in the web development field.
+<p align="center">Full-stack developer focused on Front-end, with over 4 years of experience in the web development field.
  <br>
  Currently studying Computer Science. </p>